📊 Our Test Results:

 - Export all leads and contact data from Close CRM as a CSV file

-- Sign up for Zendesk’s 14-day free trial and set up your support channels
+- Sign up for Zendesk’s 14-day free trial and configure support channels

-- Import contacts and configure your ticket routing rules and automations
+- Import contacts and set up your ticket routing and custom workflows

 Final Verdict